ethereum/consensus-specs/specs/core/1_custody-game.md

     attesters = get_attesting_indices(state, attestation.data, attestation.aggregation_bitfield)
     assert challenge.responder_index in attesters

-    # A validator can be the challenger or responder for at most one challenge at a time
+    # A validator can be the challenger for at most one challenge at a time
     for record in state.custody_bit_challenge_records:
         assert record.challenger_index != challenge.challenger_index
-        assert record.responder_index != challenge.responder_index

     # Verify the responder is a valid custody key
     epoch_to_sign = get_randao_epoch_for_custody_period(